bobleesj/composition-analyzer-featurizer/README.md

 ![Eleemnts supported in CAF](assets/img/elements-supported-in-periodic-table.png)

-## Getting started without programming
+## Getting started

-To begin using `CAF`, follow these steps in your command-line interface:
+`CAF` is primarily used as an interactive application that can automatically detect folders and files without the need to write any code.
+Please follow these steps in your command-line interface:

 ```bash
 # Download the code